Lab 011 - Jinja2 Templating¶

 🔹 Jinja2 enables dynamic template generation with variables and facts.

-🔹 Templates help manage complex configurations simply and efficiently.
+🔹 Templates help manage complex configurations in a more simple and efficient manner.

 🔹 Use conditional statements and loops for highly dynamic setups.